Meet the Alpacas of the Magajupa Mine Farm

 CLICK here to visit their website with their address and phone number.

 FUN FACT: Alpacas can spit, but rarely do unless provoked.
-Luckily, alpacas usually fire a blank warning volley first.
-Stated material as you walked through the gate at the farm.
+Luckily, alpacas usually fire a blank warning volley first, stated printed material as you walked through the gate at the farm.